rh-event-flow/openshift-cloudevents-source/README.md

-# Heptio Cloud Event Source
+# OpenShift Cloud Event Source

 This application listens to an HTTP endpoint for events coming from the [Heptio Event Router](https://github.com/heptiolabs/eventrouter) deployed on OpenShift.
 The Heptio events will be converted into [CNCF CloudEvents](http://cloudevents.io) and forwarded to an Apache Kafka topic.